 - Make it easy by putting multiple cat water bowls around the house in various places.
 Cats like options.
 If the water bowl is in a location where they don’t normally go or don’t want to be (it may be noisy, crowded, busy etc) they won’t drink as much as they could.
 I noticed my cats drank more often when I added another water bowl in a different location.
-I added the second one near their dry food bowl and they often take a drink after they eat the dry food.
+I added the second one in the same room but not next to their dry food bowl and they often take a drink after they eat the dry food.
 This is good since dry food itself is the greatest cause of dehydration in cats.
 In nature they would never eat a dry food.

 - Make water desirable by always keeping water bowls clean and making clean water available.
 Water bowls need to be washed often and should be wiped out (even if they look clean) every day between washings.
 I just wipe mine out with a paper towel every day and put in fresh water.